-- 3.2.7 The board must have only one hull - 3.2.7.a Multi-hull and Catamaran styles are not allowed.
-A catamaran is defined where a board has more than one (1) hull or having a concave shell with its deepest point in the middle being deeper than five (5) cm between the peaks. - 3.2.8 All boards should have at least one (1) strengthened point provided for attaching a leash. - 3.2.9 Foils are not permitted (unless it is a specific Hydrofoil event).
+3.2.7.a3.2.10.a Multi-hull and Catamaran styles boards are not allowed.
+A catamaran is defined where a board has more than one (1) hull or having a concave shell with its deepest point in the middle being deeper than five (5) cm between the peaks.

+3.2.8 - 3.2.11 - All boards should have at least one (1) strengthened point provided for attaching a leash.

+3.2.9 -3.2.12 - Foils are not permitted (unless it is a specific Hydrofoil event).
 Foils are fins of a particular shape or positioned at a particular angle that creates hydrodynamic lift and an unfair advantage.